Mouataz-del/strawberry_multiclass_semantic_egmentation/README.md

 the model used in this works is U-Net this model is used in medical images but it can also used in several domains

+in atachement file you wile finde the model , this model is used for multi clases segmentation.